-Content: The Cambridge Geography IGCSE (0460) course aims to develop students' values and attitudes towards global problems, with an emphasis on engaging students' by making topics relevant and interesting.
-The syllabus includes three broad units:
+Content: The Cambridge Geography IGCSE (0460) course aims to develop students' understanding, geographical skills and attitudes towards global problems, with an emphasis on engaging students'

+by making topics relevant and interesting.
+The syllabus includes three broad themes:

 - 1. Population and Settlement;

 - 2. The Natural Environment;

-- 3. Economic Development and the Use of Resources.
+- 3. Economic Development.